Configure local PHP interpreters

 Press Ctrl+Shift+A and start typing

 Change PHP interpreter.
-In the suggestions list, select the Change PHP interpreter action.
+In the suggestion list, select the Change PHP interpreter action.

-If necessary, you can assign a keyboard shortcut for this action either directly in the suggestions list by pressing Alt+Enter, or at a later point as described in Configure keyboard shortcuts.
+If necessary, you can assign a keyboard shortcut for this action either directly in the suggestions list by pressing Alt+Enter, or at a later point as described in Keyboard shortcuts.

-The selected interpreter will be set as the default project interpreter on the PHP page of the Settings/Preferences dialog (Ctrl+Alt+S).
-This will also affect the run/debug configurations, test frameworks', and quality tools' configurations that are set to use the default project interpreter.
+The selected interpreter will be set as the default project interpreter on the PHP page of the Settings dialog (Ctrl+Alt+S) .
+This will also affect configurations that use the default project interpreter (test frameworks', quality tools', and run/debug configurations) and commands run in the PhpStorm terminal.